Olympic National Park: One of the Best and so much fun

 Twilight and Ewoks

-SSC_6746-300x169 Olympic National Park: One of the Best
+SSC_6746-300x169 Olympic National Park: One of the Best and so much fun

 After a lengthy drive, passing through the town of Fork, Washington of Twilight fame, we arrived at the Hoh Rain Forest visitor center.
 The Hall of Mosses trail was a fantastic 0.8 mile loop through a 5000 year old growth forest with very tall and straight Sitka spruce that almost rival the Redwoods in height, and covered with moss and lichens.
 Lush fern covered the ground and the whole scene conjured up the Ewoks scene from Star Wars – Return of the Jedi.
 We found a black and a yellow slug along the path, and heard birds of every sound.
 It was beautiful and iconic of the temperate rain forest that once blanked the coast from Northern California to Southern Alaska.